 Fish mouth rot or mouth fungus, sometimes known as cotton mouth or cotton wool disease, is one of the frequently seen fish diseases in home aquariums.
-It is so common that I personally ran into it during my first year of aquarium fish keeping.
+It is so common that I ran into it during my first year of aquarium fish keeping.

 It is called mouth fungus by most people because sometimes it looks like mold or a cotton patch.
-It is in fact a bacterial infection caused by a type of bacteria called Flexibacter columnaris or Flavobacterium columnare.
+It is, in fact, a bacterial infection caused by a type of bacteria called Flexibacter Columnaris or Flavobacterium Columnare.

 Since fish have no hands, they use their mouths to touch everything, to take food, and to fight (hopefully not).
-The most frequently injuries take place on their mouths.
-It is easier for the bacteria to get a foothold there when there are open wounds.
-When this occurs, the fish’s mouth can at first look like having had some white lipsticks.
-When it gets worse, fish lips can be covered by what looks like white or grayish mold or cotton.
-In more severe cases, you can literally see the fish lips are rotting away or falling apart.
+The most frequent injuries take place around their mouths.
+It is easier for the bacteria to get a foothold when there is an open wound.
+When it occurs, the fish’s mouth can at first look like having had some white lipsticks.
+When it gets worse, what looks like white or grayish mold or cotton will cover up fish lips.
+In more severe cases, you can see the fish lips are rotting away or falling apart.

 Fish mouth rot will not cure itself.
-If nothing is done, the fish will eventually die.
+If you do nothing, the fish will eventually die.
 The disease is especially common among the rainbow fish, as well as some catfish species.
-While it can be contagious, healthy fish in well maintained aquariums might not be affected even if one or more infected fish are introduced to the same aquarium.
+While it can be contagious, healthy fish in well-maintained aquariums might not be affected even if one or more infected fish are introduced to the same aquarium.

 Treatment of Fish Mouth Rot (Fungus)

-Since fish mouth rot is caused by bacteria, some general purpose anti-bacterial medications should work well treating mild cases.
+Since fish mouth rot is a bacterial infection, some general purpose anti-bacterial medications should work well treating the mild cases.
 In severe cases, an antibiotic should be used to control the infection.

 They all just looked like having white lips.
 I knew something was wrong just by the looks.
-After some research I identified the problem as mouth rot.
-The good thing was that I had a quarantine tank.
-The four Dwarf Neon Rainbow fish were separated from the rest of my fish from the beginning.
-It is a 5-gallon fish tank which had a cycled sponge filter and a heater.
+After some research, I identified the problem as mouth rot.
+The good thing was that I had the quarantine tank.
+I had separated the four Dwarf Neon Rainbowfish from the rest of my fish in the beginning.
+It was a 10-gallon fish tank which had a cycled sponge filter and a heater.

-Various online sources are quite confusing about the solution to cure fish mouth rot.
+Various online sources were quite confusing on the solution to cure fish mouth rot.
 Many different medications I have never heard of were recommended as cures.
 Some sources suggested dip, while some others went as far as suggesting injection or manually clean the fish’s lips with cotton balls soaked in meds.

 First Treatment: ParaGuard vs. Fish Mouth Rot

 The first medication I tried was Paraguard from SeaChem.
-It is said to be able to deal with various bacterial, fungal, and parasitic fish diseases.
-Basically it was a general purpose medication for many fish problems.
-I picked it first because it is said to be mild enough to not affect the fish and biological filtration.
-In fact, it is highly recommended by SeaChem to use on all fish in a quarantine tank whether there is a problem or not.
-After more than two weeks of treatment with ParaGuard, the mouth rot had not gone away.
-A few of the Neon rainbow fish started to have their mouth rotting away.
-On the bright side, it also had no effect on the biological filtration as I was testing the water frequently with API Freshwater Master Kit.
+I had already had it at home.
+It said to be able to deal with various bacterial, fungal, and parasitic fish diseases.
+Basically, it was a general purpose medication for many fish problems.
+It is highly recommended by SeaChem to use on all new fish in a quarantine tank whether there is a problem or not.
+They said it is mild enough not to affect the fish and biological filtration.
+A great first try medication.

-Second Treatment: SulfaPlex vs. Fish Mouth Rot
+Second Treatment: KanaPlex vs. Fish Mouth Rot

-Third Treatment: KanaPlex vs. Fish Mouth Rot
+Third Treatment: Sulfathiazole vs. Fish Mouth Rot

-Aftermath of the Fish Mouth Rot Treatment:
+The aftermath of the Fish Mouth Rot Treatment:

 Prevention of Fish Mouth Rot: